-A dog off-the leash, even though friendly, could set off all manner of behavioral issues in other animals and people.
+A dog off the leash, even though friendly, could set off all manner of behavioral issues in other animals and people.
 Worse still, your dog could distract service animals within the vicinity.
-It could set you off to a downward spiral with the law.
+It could set you off on a downward spiral with the law.

 Regardless of where you are or how friendly your dog is, you are responsible for his actions.
 You could face charges (criminal or civil) if your dog causes unwarranted harm.

 Use Your Common Sense: The Basics